We’ve found the best Prime Day gaming deals to shop now

 F1 22 has only just been released, and Amazon has already bundled the game with a Logitech racing wheel and slapped on a significant 34 per cent discount.
 “If you’re intimately familiar with some of the quality-of-life changes introduced in F1 2021, then the latest addition will give existing players plenty to look forward to, and newcomers can comfortably settle into the seat before taking on more complex manoeuvres and adjustments in their own time,” our writer said in their review of the game.
 The racing wheel provides a detailed simulation of driving a real car, featuring helical gearing, a hand-stitched leather cover and pressure-sensitive nonlinear brake pedals.

 Thinking of streaming games over services like Twitch?
 Since the pandemic and subsequent rise of home working, webcams are in very high demand.
 And this webcam from Logitech is to said to work for gaming, streaming, video calls and work.
 It connects via USB and operates at HD 720p, which is perfect for gaming.
 This webcam also has a very wide field of view – 78 degrees – so should massively trump your built-in laptop camera.
 So with the price slashed by 33 per cent, it’s worth trying out.
-You can also get your hands on the webcam and keyboard mouse combo, down 30 per cent to £77.98.
+You can also get your hands on the webcam and keyboard mouse combo (was £111.74, now £77.98, Amazon.co.uk), down 30 per cent to £77.98.

 With an over-ear design, in-line microphone and multi-platform connectivity, The Orzly gaming headset looks to be a cost-effective solution for anyone looking for a gaming headset to play games on Playstation, Xbox, Nintendo Switch or even PC.